 In last 20 years, graduates of this Institute have established their footprint in leading telecommunication industries of Pakistan and they are playing vital role in ICT development.
 The opportunities for telecommunication engineers have been further extended with the emerging growth of 4G/5G mobile networks.

 The Department of Telecommunication offers congenial environment for events, seminars, workshops and technical sessions in accordance with international standards.
 We have well-equipped laboratories and state-of-the-art equipment for experimental and research work.
 Moreover, the highly qualified faculty is always ready to guide you in any academic related problem, whereas the courteous administrative staff is always attentive to address your problems.
 If you are a prospective student then please explore this website or visit our department.

-To produce Quality Telecommunication engineers with high intellect and broad vision who can meet current needs and foresee future needs of the nation in the field of Telecommunication by serving research and professional practice.
+The mission is to produce Quality Telecommunication engineers with high intellect and broad vision who can meet current needs and foresee future needs of the nation in the field of telecommunication by serving research and professional practice.

 The graduates are expected to be researchers, academic professionals in wired and wireless telecommunication systems having adequate managerial and communication skills.

 The graduates will engage in selflearning and expected to design, analyze, investigate, and evaluate telecommunication system using modern tools and technologies.